chhavirathore/demo-repo/README.md

-# demo-repo
+# this is documention of learning javascript
-this is main repo
+## working with window.project